Engee documentation

 end

-• info - the info(msg::String) function outputs an informational message.
-It is used to display intermediate values without affecting simulation execution.
+• info — the info(msg::String) function outputs an information message.
+It is used to display intermediate values without affecting the execution of the simulation.
 Example:

 if t == 5.0 || t == 7.5